jonkeller/RavensProgressiveMatrixProblemManager/README.md

 It depends on code from Georgia Tech's CS7637 Knowledge-Based AI.
 So if you're not in that class, this will not be very useful to you.

 ## Prerequisites
-Install the FigureCollector and ProblemGenerator Java classes from @220 and @222.
+Download and compile the FigureCollector and ProblemGenerator Java classes from @220 and @222.
 (TODO: Put a better link to them here) The directory structure should look like:
 * Wherever you put the KBAI project
   * Project-Code-Java <- From KBAI
     * Problems <- From KBAI